okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 1. Choose an email template that you customized.
 The default language version appears in the **Custom Email** table.
 1. Click **Add Translation**, and then select a language from the dropdown box.
 If the **Add Translation** button isn't available, this template isn't customized.
 See [Edit a default email template](#edit-a-default-email-template]).
 1. Make your translated edits, and then click **Add Translation**.
-1. Repease steps 3 and 4 for additional languages.
+1. Repeat steps 3 and 4 for additional languages.

 To delete all custom translations and revert to the Okta template, click **Reset to Default**.

 > **Note:** It may be more convenient to copy and paste the HTML from the message body into a text editor, compose your custom translation, then copy and paste it back into the message body.

+## Test custom email templates

+You can send yourself a test email to see how a custom email template looks and functions.
+A test email can help you validate attribute-based variables and translations in the customized template, as well as see how the template renders in different email environments.
+You avoid the need to create an end-to-end workflow to test customizations.
+The primary email address of the admin that initiates the test receives the email.

+1. Click the email icon to the right of the email template that you have customized.
+A list shows the sender and receiver of the email.
+2. Click **Send test email**.

-### Velocity Templating Language
+## Velocity Templating Language

 [Velocity Templating Language (VTL)](https://velocity.apache.org/engine/1.7/user-guide.html) allows you to customize your org's email templates so that you can use:

 - enhanced conditional logic
 - all of the attributes in the Okta [User Profile object](/docs/reference/api/users/#profile-object)
-- some of the org attributes in these macros
+- some of the org attributes in these variables

-Email templates use common and unique Velocity VTL variables.
+Email templates use common and unique VTL variables.
 When you interpolate variables in the template content, precede them with a dollar sign.
 Use dot notation to reference sub-objects.

 For example, reference the first name of a user by using `${user.profile.firstName}`.